 - our salvation requires a proper understanding of God.

-There are many Christians in the world today who are not going to be saved, because they do not have the correct belief about God.
+There are many who are not going to be saved, because they do not have the correct belief about God.

 So what was the understanding of God that was held by the Jews?

 The Jews knew that men have only seen God’s Messenger, “the Word”

 To this day, the Jewish people believe that no one has seen God at any time.
 Men have only seen God’s Messenger, who was “the Word.”
 In 30 AD, the Jewish theologian Philo described the Word, saying:

 “His firstborn Word, the eldest of His angels, as the great Archangel of many names; for He is called, the authority, and the name of God, and the Word, and man according to God’s image…” 3

 In Exodus Chapters 6 and 7, the Messenger of God, the Word, told Moses that He appeared to Abraham, and Isaac, and Jacob as God Almighty.
 Then He explained the meaning of the plural word ELOHIM, as one God who spoke for another.

 The Greek text of John 1:1 reads:

 The Apostle John’s message was that ELOHIM, in Genesis 1:1, was Jesus Christ.